carmelosammarco/GNNSlog/README.md

 ![](forReadme/2.png)

-In fact in my code the configuration parameters for "BackgroundGeolocationFirebase" are:
+In fact, in my dart code the configuration parameters for "BackgroundGeolocationFirebase" are:

 ```
 BackgroundGeolocationFirebase.configure(BackgroundGeolocationFirebaseConfig(